-With the implementation of IFRS 17, the Scheme measures the LIC provision as the fulfilment cash flows plus a risk adjustment at year-end.
+Per IFRS 17, the Scheme measures the LIC provision as the fulfilment cash flows plus a risk adjustment at year-end.
 The estimate of the future cash flows in terms of the LIC provision is adjusted to reflect the compensation that the Scheme requires for bearing the uncertainty about the amount and timing of the cash flows arising from non-financial risk including claims risk, membership risk, and expense risk.